-The standards under Basel II set by DNB for the principal capital ratios are based on the Capital Adequacy Directives of the European Union and the Basel Committee for Banking Supervision.
+The standards under Basel II set by DNB for the principal capital ratios are based on the Capital Adequacy Directives of the European Union and the Basel Committee for Banking Supervision and applied to banks through year-end 2013.
 These ratios compare the bank's total capital and core capital with the total of risk-weighted assets and off-balance sheet items as well as the market risk of the trading portfolios.
 The minimum requirements for the bank's total capital and core capital are 8% and 4% of the risk-weighted assets respectively.
 BNG Bank's policy is to maintain low funding costs in order to achieve its target.
-BNG Bank has set a minimum limit of 18% for the BIS-ratio core capital (tier 1) within its capitalization and dividend policy.
-At the end of 2012, BNG Bank's BIS-ratio core capital (tier 1) was 22%, and its core capital was €2,576 million.
+BNG Bank has set a minimum limit of 18% for the BIS-ratio core capital (tier 1) within its capitalization and dividend policy, although it is aiming for a BIS-ratio core capital (tier 1) that is greater than 18% going forward.
+To achieve this objective, BNG Bank's total tier 1 capital may include non-common equity capital elements, such as hybrid debt instruments, up to a maximum of 20%.
+While at year-end 2013, BNG Bank's entire tier 1 capital consisted of paid-up capital and retained earnings, this may change in the future as a result of the new leverage ratio requirements.
+At the end of 2013, BNG Bank's BIS-ratio core capital (tier 1) was 24%, and its core capital was €2,806 million.